jacobaraujo7/bloc-pattern/README.md

 # Tag Module

 Now you can create other BlocProvider's independently.
-To do this use the "tag" property giving a name for your new BlocProvider segment.
+To do this use the "tagText" property giving a name for your new BlocProvider segment.
+You need use Tag Module to work with multiples provides through the aplication.
+If you need instatiate another BlocProvider, you will need tag itself, otherwise you will get an error.

 ``` dart